Jeomhps/MiniGLIBC-Shell/README.md

 ![mini_printf without flushing](images/printf_without_flush.png)

 To fix this, buffers need to be flushed when the program exits, using functions like `mini_exit` to ensure all data is outputted.
-In this screenshot, you can see in the strace output that by adding mini_exit to the code, which implements the flush of the mini_printf buffer, the write happens effectively and the buffer are flushed before exiting, thus even without the `\n`, the last line is printed to the stdout.
+In this screenshot, you can see in the strace output that by adding buffer flushing in mini_exit code by calling mini_exit_printf() inside it, the write happens effectively and the buffer is flushed before exiting, thus even without the `\n`, the last line is printed to the stdout.

 ![mini_printf with flushing](images/printf_with_flush.png)